-1. List the things you like.
+1. List the things you like about yourself.

 Instead of getting in front of a mirror and bashing the flaws so minute, no one sees them, make a list of things you like about yourself.

 Talk to a friend, listen to a band you love, cuddle up with an old stuffed animal.
 When I feel down, I watch videos of laughing babies.
 Sure, it sounds weird, but it’s so adorable and it makes me laugh every time.
-Laughing and smile actually release endorphins (happiness) in your brain and make you relax.
-Find your “happy place” and live there for a little.
+Laughing and smiling actually release endorphins (happiness) in your brain and make you relax.

 4. “Be who you are and say what you feel because those who mind don’t matter and those who matter don’t mind.” -Dr. Seuss.

 As kids and teens, we just want to be cool.
 So we conform.
 This is one of the worst things you can do to yourself.
 Never conform unless everyone’s doing something you really like (okay, I’ll admit it, Lady GaGa is pretty much amazing.
 End of story).

 5. Visit Operation Beautiful

-There will always be ideals society will hold us to, but that doesn’t mean we have to follow it.
+There will always be ideals society will try hold us to, but that doesn’t mean we have to follow and conform.
 Society is the thin veneer stopping short of discovering who we truly are.
-Society is disgusting, so don’t let it rule over you with an iron fist.
+Society can be disgusting, so don’t let it rule over you with an iron fist.